Marriage Counselling: Options & Cost

 Multiple studies have suggested that couples therapy can be effective in many cases.
 For example, a 2020 meta-analysis reports that couples therapy has recently evolved to be available to more people, including through approaches like telehealth couples treatment.
 It indicates that many methods have been found effective, such as emotionally focused therapy and cognitive behavioral therapy.
 Researchers conclude the study with hope for the future of marriage therapy options.

-You don’t have to be married to gain the benefits of counselling.
+You don’t have to be wedded to gain the benefits of counselling.
 Any couple can contact a counselor for relationship support, regardless of their status.
 You can also get therapy with an ex-partner if you’ve divorced or separated.
 Divorce therapy can sometimes be helpful for those who want to talk through divorce matters, such as child custody or emotions about the separation.

 However, note that couples therapy might not be right for every situation.
 Experts generally don’t recommend couples therapy if your partner is abusive, as abusive partners often try to manipulate counselling sessions and control what is said.